SC.2.E.7.1

 Family Vacation:

-In this 2nd grade MEA, students will analyze weather conditions in a team to determine which time of the year and which city would be the best to visit based on weather patterns from season to season and day to day in Florida.
+In this Model-Eliciting Activity (MEA), students will analyze weather conditions in a team to determine which time of the year and which city would be the best to visit based on weather patterns from season to season and day to day in Florida.

 Type: Lesson Plan